-- 1. Incoming freshmen and transfer students must apply for admission to the University through the Office of Admissions. - Transfer students must make arrangements for the financial aid office(s) at their previous school(s) to send a Financial Aid Transcript to the Kent Student Financial Aid Office.
-This applies to all schools attended, whether or not financial aid was received. - 3.
+- Incoming freshmen and transfer students must apply for admission to the university through the Admissions Office. - 2.
 Complete a Free Application for Federal Student Aid (FAFSA) as soon after January 1 as possible.
 Include a Kent State University campus as one of the schools eligible to access application information.
 The FAFSA is the preferred need analysis form at Kent State University.
 FAFSAs are available at the Student Financial Aid Office and at high schools.
 The FAFSA is the application for all federal student aid programs.
 It is also the application for some state aid programs.
-Non-Ohio resident students should check with their state aid agency or high school guidance counselor for information about state programs. - 4.
-Once the results of the FAFSA are received, the Student Financial Aid Office will send a financial aid award letter which will indicate the type and amount of aid awarded.
-Parents and/or students should compare the total aid awarded for each semester with their total University bill and be prepared to pay any difference.
+Non-Ohio-resident students should check with their state aid agency or high school guidance counselor for information about state programs. - 3.
+Once the results of the FAFSA are received, the Student Financial Aid Office will send a financial aid award letter, which will indicate the type and amount of aid awarded.
+Parents and/or students should compare the total aid awarded for each semester with their total university bill and be prepared to pay any difference.